hughgrenfell/hughgrenfell/README.md

 My website is really a space to experiment with new tools and practice new techniques.
 It is rarely in any kind of polished shape and has been redeveloped and redeployed countless times.

 - I'm particularly interested in development of finance tools to make personal investing easier and more transparent.
 I take a value approach to investing and want to have a better toolkit for evaluating the fundamentals, a way to reduce some of the grunt work.
+- Having worked most of my professional career in Engineering and Project Management roles, I am always curious about adding new tools to automate repetitive tasks and to solve complex problems in a transparent and replicable fashion.
-- I'm also generally interested in the idea of "automating the boring stuff" in my life.
-Much like anyone reading this, I'm sure, I'm more interested in my projects than I am the monotony of daily life.
-I always love to hear about projects to automate some of that away.
+- I'm generally interested in the idea of "automating the boring stuff" in my life.
+My current pet project is creating a database of easy to prep meals with a menu planner ui to make that process a little easier.
+Does anyone else ever feel like the more effort you put into supper, the less your kids enjoy it?
+If I had an extra \u00A3248,000 I suppose I could just buy a kitchen bot ...

 <!---
 hughgrenfell/hughgrenfell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.